reactjs/react.dev/beta/src/content/reference/react-dom/render.md

 </Sandpack>

 Usually you shouldn't need to call `render` again or to call it in more places.
 From this point on, React will be managing the DOM of your application.
-If you want to update the UI, your components can do this by [using state.](/reference/react/useState)
+To update the UI, your components will [use state.](/reference/react/useState)

 ---